rz501/Macaulay2-Jupyter-Kernel/README.md

 python3 -m pip install --upgrade pip pip3 install jupyter
 ```
-Note that M2JK is written on Python 3.7, but is distributed (via PyPI) as both source and build,
-so you can probably do away with Python 2 as well.

 Macaulay2 needs to be installed and on your path.
 If you are using Emacs as your front-end, it already is, but you can test it by `which M2`.